Exclusive: ECB lowered stimulus ambitions after hitting opposition - sources

 "Don’t forget in October everyone was worrying about China and the meltdown in emerging markets.
 Things have steadied in both cases," one of the sources said.

-Several central bankers also argued that the ECB needed to hold back as governments in Germany, France, Italy and Austria were having to increase spending on refugees, security and defence.
+Several central bankers also argued that the ECB needed to hold back as governments in Germany, France, Italy and Austria were having to increase spending on refugees, security and defense.

 "Up to now we had headwinds from fiscal policy.
 Now we have a tailwind from fiscal policy," a source said.